Are you renting out a property in North Carolina? There are several Fair Housing rules that property owners need to adhere to!

 More than a whopping 25,000 housing discrimination complaints were filed with the federal government and local and national fair housing agencies in 2017, according to the National Fair Housing Alliance (NFHA).

-Twenty percent of the complaints were based on race and over fifty percent were based on disability.
+Twenty percent of the fair housing complaints were based on race and over fifty percent were based on disability.

 And, these are just incidents that have been successfully reported.
 The NHFA approximates that there are more than four million incidences that go unreported every year.
 In some cases, people simply don’t know what steps to take when it occurs.
 In others, the victims don’t even realize they have been discriminated against.